katarzynaroza/python-developer-journey/Checklists_and_cheat_sheets/daily_update_checklist.md

   _Main place for documenting what you learned today (e.g. `03_python_extended/`)_

 - [ ] 🗒️ **Add a short reflection at the end of module notes**
   _1–2 sentences: What clicked today?
-What was hard?_
+What was hard?
+You can follow up with questions from learning jurney_

 - [ ] 🐞 **Log bugs or issues (only if relevant)**
   _Update `bugfix_log.md` if you debugged something_